About the Orphanage

 * Courtesy of Wix

-The Archbishop Karl Rodig Orphanage and School (AKROS) is a charitable-social justice organization of the Ecumenical Catholic Church of Christ (ECCC) and was founded in September 2018 in the Democratic Republic of Congo (DRC) in Central Africa to care for orphaned* (vulnerable**) children.
+The Archbishop Karl Rodig Orphanage and School (AKROS) is a charitable-social justice organization of the Ecumenical Catholic Church of Christ (ECCC) and was founded in September 2018 in Bukavu in the South Kivu province of the Democratic Republic of Congo (DRC Kinshasa) in Central Africa to care for orphaned* (vulnerable**) children.

 Overall, the country (DRC) has experienced many disruptions related to the effects of wars, armed conflicts, and poor governance since 1994 to the present day.
 Here is an overview of the DRC, its history, and economy.